TheRenegadeCoder/sample-programs-website/docs/projects/longest-word/php/index.md

 $str = $argv[1];
 $longest_len = longest_word_length($str);
 echo "${longest_len}\n";

 ```

 {% endraw %}

-[Longest Word](https://sampleprograms.io/projects/longest-word) in [Php](https://sampleprograms.io/languages/php) was written by:
+Longest Word in [Php](https://sampleprograms.io/languages/php) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 27 2023 17:32:52.
-The solution was first committed on Mar 23 2023 14:06:34.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution